How to Combat Imposter Syndrome and Self-Doubt

 Preparation, preparation, preparation.

 One of the key nixes to shaky confidence is to be prepared.
-Let yourself get help, including a mentor.
+Ask for help when you need it, from a trusted colleague, manager or mentor.
 Rather than fearing any gaps, do something about addressing them.

 Prepare for the small chunks of a big project, prepare for the long journey, prepare for the win.
 And if you don’t win?
 That’s okay.
 It happened to Einstein too.